rcmdnk/vim_emu/README.md

 * Reset vim_emu at left click in any case.
 * Reset vim_emu at Cmd-Tab in any case.
 * Reset at Spotlight (Ctrl-Space or Ctrl-Option-Space)
+* Additional settings of Control + X at insert mode.

 Enable `Enable Vim Emulation` and at least one of ChangeKeys.